codera21/SimpleFramework/README.md

 }
 ```
 ### Repository
-Make a Repo of database functions in `Application/Repository` make a new class ItemRepo with constructor initalized with Model class ( made above) and table like this:
+Make a Repo of database functions in `Application/Repository` make a new class ItemRepo with constructor initialized with Model class ( made above) and table like this:
 ```
 <?php
 use System\Repositories\Repo;